Uganda March 27-April 5, 2023

 GET IN

-Visa. e-visas apply online for a visa prior to travelling to Uganda.
-The single entry tourist visa now costs USD $50 and is valid for 30 days.
+Visa. e-visas, apply online for a visa before travelling to Uganda.
+The single-entry tourist visa now costs USD 50 and is valid for 30 days.
 Must be printed out for immigration.

-East Africa Tourist Visa costs USD $100 and allows up to 90 days travel in Uganda, Rwanda and Kenya.
+East Africa Tourist Visa costs USD 100 and allows up to 90 days of travel in Uganda, Rwanda and Kenya.
 Apply before travel or on arrival.

 By plane.
 Entebbe Airport hub for Uganda.